 With the advent of widespread Internet of Things (IoT) adoption in enterprise applications including manufacturing, agriculture, healthcare, and more--alongside an increasing dependence on smartphones and always-connected computers--the constraints of 4G LTE technology are prompting mobile network operators to embark on an accelerated rollout of 5G communications to keep pace with the network demands of today and the very near future.

 This cheat sheet is an introduction to 5G mobile networks, as well as the smartphones, mobile hotspots, and IoT devices that run on them.
 The article will be updated periodically as new 5G technologies are standardized and as mobile network operators deploy 5G networks worldwide.
+It is also available as a download, 5G mobile networks: A cheat sheet (free PDF).

 SEE: 5G technology: A business leader's guide (TechRepublic Premium)